Cyb3rn0id/AR.L.O./README.md

 ![ARLO - Arduino 3D printed Robot](img/ARLO_Arduino_Robot.jpg)

-# ARLO
+# AR.L.O.
-ARLO Stands for ARduino Loaded with O-rings!
+AR.L.O.
+Stands for ARduino Loaded with O-rings!
 It's an Arduino-based robot with a chassis printed in 3D.
 It features an ultrasonic range finder SR-HC04, an 0.91" OLED display, an HC-05 Bluetooth Module and two modified Servos for moving around.
 I provided full-assembly instructions on my blog (see link at the end of this readme).
 Here you can find the STL to be printed and a source code.
 Source code uses interrupts for make robot movement more efficient